richardartoul/folder-monitor/README.md

 ## Installation

 The Clojure languages runs ontop of the JVM.
-As long as the host machine has Java installed, simply execute the jar file from the command line with the following command `PUT COMMAND HERE`.
-All of folder-monitor's dependcies are pre-packaged inside of the jar file.
+As long as the host machine has Java installed, simply execute the jar file from the command line.
+All of folder-monitor's dependicies are pre-packaged inside of the jar file.

-Alternatively, if you'd like to build the jar file on your own, [DO THIS]

 ## Usage